2018-up Jeep Wrangler (JL) and 2020-up Jeep Gladiator

 With these Jeeps, you have your choice of three factory receivers, a 5" base model, a 7" LCD, and the top-shelf 8.4" LCD.
 The list of suitable replacements isn't long at the moment, but there are options.
 When you replace the factory radio, you'll lose factory features such as the AUX input connection, USB input connection, and satellite radio capability.
 You should be able to regain all or most with the right aftermarket receiver.

 Speaker-wise, replacement is possible, but in the case of the uniquely Jeep knee panel speakers, it's not necessarily easy.
 It’s do-able for the DIY-er, though, especially with the help of the Crutchfield ResearchNotes included free with your stereo or speaker purchase.

 If you are bypassing the factory amplifier (located under the driver’s side dash) in your Jeep, we recommend replacing the low-impedance factory speakers with standard 4-ohm aftermarket speakers to prevent overheating and other damage to your new radio.
 You can also install an aftermarket amplifier, which will give you a wider range of speakers to choose from and a lot more clean power.

-Removing the 5" LCD is one thing, replacing it is (currently, anyway) another (Crutchfield Research Photo)
+Removing the 5" LCD is a reasonably easy task for the DIY-er (Crutchfield Research Photo)

 Removing your factory radio